MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 For performance reasons, it's not recommended to use partial records on a record that will do inserts, deletes, or copies to temporary records.
 All these operations require that the record is fully loaded out.
 So you lose the performance gains of loading fewer.
 For this reason, the feature is especially advantageous in reading-based scenarios.

-## Reports and API pages
+## Reports and OData pages

-Currently, the platform uses partial records when fetching data for reports and calling API pages through OData.
-We intend to expand to different areas in future releases.
+Currently, the platform uses partial records when fetching data for reports and calling pages through OData.

 For reports, the fields that are selected for loading are fields set up as columns in the report data set.
 If a report accesses a field that isn't in the data set, it's beneficial to do one of the following to avoid just-in-time (JIT) loading: